MLH/Oracle-Challenges-GHW-AIML-Week-February-2025/README.md

 # Welcome to Oracle Database's GHW: Open Source Week Challenges!

 Hello hackers!
-Ddid you know that the world runs on Oracle Database? <br><br>
+Did you know that the world runs on Oracle Database? <br><br>
 94% of Fortune Global 100 use Oracle Database, and 14 of the top 15 banks in the Fortune Global 500 list use Oracle Database on their Exadata platform. <br><br>
 By completing the challenges below, you’ll gain hands-on experience with the same technology behind some of the